MannyMoo/CondorPool/README.md

 export PYTHONPATH=/<path>/<to>/CondorPool/src:$PYTHONPATH
 ```

 The interface is identical to that of `multiprocessing.Pool`.
+As with `multiprocessing.Pool`, the function to call, its arguments, and its return value must all be [picklable](https://docs.python.org/3/library/pickle.html) in order to send them to and from the batch system.

 Running on a machine that has access to an HTCondor batch system, you can do, eg:

 ``` python
 from condorpool import Pool